Microblading Healing Process: Day by Day

 The microblading healing process after a touch-up, be it the first, mandatory one, or a later one, depends on the amount of work done.

-If many additional strokes were done, or if there was some additional shading, you might go through all the described stages.
+If many additional strokes were made, or if there was some additional shading, you might go through all the described stages.
 The amount of scabbing you’ll experience depends on the number of new incisions made.

 Generally, it will only take a few days for your brows to heal, since the skin didn’t suffer as much trauma.
-The patches of first darker, then lighter pigment may be visible for a couple of days, but they’ll soon blend in with the rest of the strokes.

 Once you soldier through the microblading healing process, you’re set for months.